 Next Generation Frontend Tooling ⚡

-There is a shift happening.
+A shift is happening.
 ES modules are now natively supported by all browsers and Node.
 We don't need to bundle our components anymore in order to serve them.
 This is a major slowdown for Storybook and other Webpack based environments.

 Performance Numbers ⏱️

 We used Base Web to benchmark Ladle and latest Storybook v6.4.19.
 Base Web is a complex component library and has about 350 stories.
 The Storybook uses the default bootstrapped settings.
-The test is made on MBP 2018, i7 2.7 GHz.
+The test is made on a 2018 Macbook Pro, i7 2.7 GHz.
 The time is measured in seconds and less is better.

 Both Ladle and Storybook utilize cache.
 The initial dev startup takes 6s vs 58s.
 Once the cache is built, Ladle starts almost instantly (3s is just the browser tab being opened + time to interactive).
 Storybook always takes about 25s to start.
 The production build is about 4x faster with Ladle.